statgen/locuszoom/README.md

 LocusZoom is a Javascript/d3 embeddable plugin for interactively visualizing statistical genetic data from customizable sources.

+For more information, see our paper:

+*Boughton, A. P. et al. LocusZoom.js: interactive and embeddable visualization of genetic association study results.
+Bioinformatics (2021) [doi:10.1093/bioinformatics/btab186](https://doi.org/10.1093/bioinformatics/btab186).*

 **This is a low level library aimed at developers who want to customize their own data sharing/visualization tools.
 If you are a genetics researcher who just wants to make a fast visualization of your research results, try our user-friendly plot-your-own data services built on LocusZoom.js: [my.locuszoom.org](https://my.locuszoom.org/) and [LocalZoom](https://statgen.github.io/localzoom/)**.